pirsch-analytics/docs/docs/advanced/domains-rollup.md

 If you have fewer prefixes than rollup domains, the last one is used for subsequent requests.
 Having only `/one` in the example above would result in both rollup views receiving `/one/foo`.

+If no `data-domain` attribute is present, `data-path-prefix` will change the path for the current domain.
+In the example above this would mean only `example.com` would receive the page view with the path changed to `/one/foo`.

 ## Referrer

 Referrers for additional domains will not be counted.
 If you have set up a domain `foo.com` as an additional domain for `bar.com`, switching from `foo.com` to `bar.com` will ignore the domain as a referrer.
 The other way around, it will still be tracked.